department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/usability-testing-may2021/discussion-guide.md

 ## First Task: Find a Campus - 5 minutes

 - You've recently moved to **San Antonio, Texas**.
-Prior to moving, you took a few classes at **ECPI University** and were close to completing a certificate.
-You want to see if there is a campus in your area so you can finish your degree.
+Prior to moving, you took a few classes at **ECPI University** and you want to see if there is a campus in your area.
 How would you use the Comparison Tool to determine if **ECPI University** has a campus in your area?

 ### Things to watch for:

 - Which search option does the user attempt to use (name or location)?
 - Does the participant use the autocomplete?
-- How does the user attempt to search/filter results?
+- Does the user attempt to search/filter results?

 ### Upon task completion:
  - How did you think that went?